Skip to main content

 This trailblazing report about the stakes behind car advertising shows that:

-– Manufacturers and governments are favouring heavy vehicles, more powerful, more numerous and more polluting, presenting technological innovation as the only solution for health and environmental issues, while we should instead be implementing sobriety measures.
+• Manufacturers and governments are favouring heavy vehicles, more powerful, more numerous and more polluting, presenting technological innovation as the only solution for health and environmental issues, while we should instead be implementing ‘sobriety’ measures (demand reduction measures).

 R.A.P. is advocating for effective bans, which have proven their worth.
 For the automotive industry, it would translate in a ban of any propaganda or advertising for a terrestrial motorised vehicle whose weight is above 270kg (600 lb), with the exception of public transports.